 For some donors and prospective donors, the Trust also holds information from public sources relating to the individual’s capacity to make a gift.

-The information held on the database comes from a number of sources as follows:
+The information used by the Trust comes from a number of sources as follows:

-- Information about attendance of University and Trust events and participation in University volunteering is collected by the University and the Trust through the administration of these activities;
+- Information about University alumni, University staff and former staff and individuals that have attended University events is held on the joint database.
+Information about attendance at Trust events is collected by the Trust through the administration of these activities;

 - Information about personal interests, career and connections with other alumni and friends of the University is provided direct to the Trust by alumni and supporters, for example in response to surveys and through correspondence and meetings;